 Our course focuses primarily on the FM Books Connector plug-in as the means to connect the two applications.
 We review the plug-in basically from A to Z. First, you’ll learn how to install and register it and how to authenticate to QuickBooks.

 Then the training will move into more specific instruction, such as how to create, edit, delete and push a customer from FileMaker to QuickBooks; how to create an invoice for a customer (that includes line items) in Filemaker and have that reflected in QuickBooks; and how to pull lists and transactions into FileMaker.

 We also cover best practices for posting transactions - QuickBooks likes all of its data in a nice orderly and sequential format.

 5. Understanding a business’s workflow

-Check out our video below for details on these five pillars, as well as why we created this course and how it can help you.
+Check out this video for details on these five pillars, as well as why we created our QuickBooks Desktop integration course and how it can help you.

 Or read this blog Understanding FileMaker and QuickBooks Integrations.

 - FM Books Connector - QuickBooks Desktop plug-in

 - FM Books Connector Online - QuickBooks Online plug-in

 - QuickBooks Hosting - FileMaker and QuickBooks hosting service